tuzzo18/logServer/README.md

 # logServer
 This repository contains the materials I submitted for the homework project of the "Computer Systems & Programming" university course held during the academic year 2023/24.
-The objective of the project was to implement a "log server" in C,  i.e. a server that writes to a log file the inputs it receives from clients.
+The objective of the project was to implement a "log server" in C,  i.e. a server that writes to a log file the inputs it receives from the clients.

 # Explanation of the files contained in the repository
 - **logClient.c**<br>